 Propane is a naturally odorless, colorless, and non-toxic fuel with an added scent, reminiscent of rotten eggs or skunk, to help detect if a leak has occurred.
-The following information can help prevent a propane hazard in your home and offers directions for what to do in the event of an emergency.
+The following information can help prevent a propane hazard in your home and offers directions for what to do in the event of a propane tank or equipment emergency.

 Preventative Safety Tips

 It is important to familiarize yourself with the general functions of your propane tank.
 Know how to turn off your supply and how to read your tank gauge.
 Regularly monitoring your propane tank levels will avoid the risk of running out of gas fuel, which can cause serious safety hazards and costly damage.

 Take Care of Your Appliances